porcelijn/bbc-b/README.md

 ```
 Still no keyboard, though :-(

+---
-If finally managed to force my key presses into the machine, by passing all of
+I finally managed to force my key presses into the machine, by passing all of
 the system VIA, hardware emulation.
 For now, I'm pushing input into the MOS
 keyboard buffer (`03E0..03FF`).
 This works if I manage to pop the `F10` key
 that the OS pushes initially during reset (not sure why that's never picked up).

 ![Screenshot 2024/12/12](screenshots/2024-12-12.png)

+---
 I might have an idea about why the keyboard often seems to crash the emulator.
 But for now, I seem to have MODE 2 with 8 colours:

 ![Screenshot 2024/12/17](screenshots/2024-12-17.png)

+---
+Indeed: a subtle but fatal flaw in my implementation of 6502 `CMP` instruction
+was the cause of MOS keyboard routine's misbehaviour.
+Turns out I was dutifully
+updating the `V` (overflow flag) bit in `P` register resulting from subtraction.
+This is wrong as the *BBC Micro Advanced User Guide* documents that this bit is
+unaffected by a *compare*.

+`V` functions as a Boolean parameter to MOS' `REMV` to indicate that the buffer's
+current character must only be *examined* (rather than popped).
+So: nothing wrong
+with the system VIA; just some sloppy coding of the CPU.